openhie/instant/docs/docs/packages/core.md

 }>
 <TabItem value="dockerCompose">

-Before we proceed with creating our Core package components, we need to ensure we are on the correct directory containing our `docker-compose` script.
+Before we proceed with creating our Core package components, we need to ensure we are in the correct directory containing our `docker-compose` script.

-Once you are in the correct working directory (`core/docker/`) we can proceed to execute our `docker-compose` script by running the below command which will create all the services and print our their logs in the terminal.
+Once you are in the correct working directory (`core/docker/`) we can proceed to execute our `docker-compose` script by running the below command which will create all the services and print out their logs in the terminal.

 ```bash
 docker-compose up